AsadNizami/Multilingual-Online-Translator/README.txt

 19/11/EC/017	KUMAR GAURAV

 **MULTILINGUAL TRANSLATOR**
--Translates any given word/phrase to another language with examples and saves to a file.
+-Translates any given word/phrase to another language with examples and saves it to a file.

 -Supports 8 languages:
   Arabic
   German